electron/rfcs/text/0016-save-restore-window-state.md

 *What parts of the design do you expect to resolve through the RFC process before this gets merged?*
 - Should we switch from `name` to something more descriptive?
 Should we use the existing unique identifier `id` and allow developers to pass a unique `id`?
-- Static event for `will-restore-window-state`?
-Since restoration happens during window construction, should we add `BaseWindow.on('will-restore-window-state', ...)` as a static event to allow `e.preventDefault()` call before the JS window object exists?
+- Static event for `will-restore-persisted-state`?
+Since restoration happens during window construction, should we add `BaseWindow.on('will-restore-persisted-state', ...)` as a static event to allow `e.preventDefault()` call before the JS window object exists?
 Without a static event it won't be possible to listen to this event meaningfully.
 - Save events: Is it worth adding `will-save-window-state` and `saved-window-state`?
 Chromium's PrefService doesn't emit events, so this might be tricky to implement cleanly.

 ## Future possibilities